East Indonesia Mujahideen: Death of notable members

 Andika Eka Putra, one of the most wanted members of MIT, died on 14 September 2016.
 He was found dead on the banks of the Puna in Tangkura village, after accidentally falling while crossing a river, and dying of head injury after hitting a rock.

-Members
+All casualties of MIT members

-According to Police commissioner Leo Bona Lubis, before this Santoso group together with his followers numbered 28 people.
-But it increased to 45 people who were thought to be in the mountain and the forest in Poso Pesisir Bersaudara dan Lore.
+As of May 19, 2022, the number of militants killed during the operation was of 49.
+Forty-one of those killed were East Indonesia Mujahideen members, while six were members of the Turkistan Islamic Party and the rest coming from other parts of Indonesia.
+At least 19 more were arrested.